 Obesity is a major health problem worldwide, and bariatric surgery provides the most significant and sustained weight loss solution for obese patients.
 Nevertheless, patients should consider bariatric surgery only after exhausting other options for weight loss like dieting, exercise, and drug treatments.

-What are the types of bariatric surgery?
+What are the four types of bariatric surgery?

-Bariatric surgery may be “restrictive,” which reduces the amount of food intake, or “restrictive/malabsorptive,” which restricts intake and interferes with the digestion as well.
+Bariatric surgery may be “restrictive,” which reduces the amount of food intake, or “restrictive/malabsorptive,” which restricts intake and interferes with digestion as well.
 Currently, there are four standard types of bariatric surgery procedures as follows:

 Laparoscopic adjustable gastric banding